cloudogu/k8s-appops-security-talks/2020-10-23-heise-devsec/docs/slides/06-network-policies.md

-## Recommendation: Allow selected ingress traffic only
+## Recommendation: Restrict ingress traffic

-In every namespace except `kube-system`:
+In all application namespaces (not `kube-system`, operators, etc.):

 * Deny ingress between pods,
 * then allow specific routes only.

+## Advanced: Restrict egress to the outside

+* Verbose solution:
+  * Deny egress between pods,
+  * then allow specific routes,
+  * repeating all ingress rules. 🙄
+* More pragmatic solution:
+  * Allow only egress within the cluster,
+  * then allow specific pods that need access to internet.

+<font color="red">⚠</font> egress target IP addresses might be difficult to maintain

-## Advanced: ingress to `kube-system`
+## Advanced: Restrict `kube-system` / operator traffic

 <font color="red">⚠</font> Might stop the apps in your cluster from working

 Don't forget to:

-* Allow external access to ingress controller
+* Allow external ingress to ingress controller
 * Allow access to DNS from every namespace
 * Allow DNS egress to the outside (if needed)
+* Allow operators egress (Backup, LetsEncrypt, external-dns, Monitoring, Logging, GitOps-Repo, Helm Repos, etc.)

 Note:
 * Allow external access to ingress controller